dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

-The bootstrap implementation of 'glas' might support only the *binary* run-mode for applications.
-This reduces need to implement a complete effects system up front.
-Assuming we can print a binary to standard output, the following can potentially work:
+The bootstrap implementation of 'glas' might support only run-mode-bsp.
+This reduces the need to reimplement a full runtime in multiple languages.
+We can bootstrap by writing the executable and redirecting to a file.

     # build
     /usr/bin/glas --run glas-binary > /tmp/glas